What are the benefits of having difficult conversations?

 Now here are some sobering stats.
 Over 95% of the world’s population has health problems.
 One-third of us have more than five illnesses, and 15% of us live with some form of disability.
 Even though most of us are walking around with some kind of health problem, we don’t talk about them, which is actually harmful to our health.

 Why?
 Because 95% of us are going through some kind of health issue.
 And if it’s not you, it’s probably a friend or loved one.
+There are consequences of avoiding difficult conversations for you and the person you want to need to have that conversation with.

 Three benefits of having difficult conversations

 #2.
-Talking can help generate new ideas
+Talking through difficult issues can help generate new ideas

 Have you ever wondered why you can often have some of your brightest ideas midway through a sentence?
 It’s almost as if, in verbalizing your thoughts, you’ve gained access to this wonderful new place where eureka moments are born.